Drizzr/MCG_segmentation/README.md

 ### 3.3.
 Data Preprocessing (`preprocess_data.py`)

 The `preprocess_data.py` script handles the download of the QTDB, extraction of relevant signal segments, labeling, and splitting into training and validation sets.
+(The code is a modified version of: [kardionet](https://github.com/Seb-Good/kardionet/tree/master))

 **Key Operations**: